Synth-pop: Criticism and controversy

 Synth-pop has received considerable criticism and even prompted hostility among musicians and in the press.
 It has been described as "anaemic" and "soulless".
-Synth-pop's early steps, and Gary Numan in particular, were also disparaged in the British music press of the late 1970s and early 1980s for their German influences and characterised by journalist Mick Farren as the "Adolf Hitler Memorial Space Patrol".
-In 1983, Morrissey of the Smiths stated that "there was nothing more repellent than the synthesizer".
-During the decade, objections were raised to the quality of compositions and what was called the limited musicianship of artists.
-Gary Numan observed "hostility" and what he felt was "ignorance" regarding synth-pop, such as his belief that people "thought machines did it".
+Synth-pop's early steps – Gary Numan in particular – were also disparaged in the British music press of the late 1970s and early 1980s for their German influences, and were characterised by journalist Mick Farren as the "Adolf Hitler Memorial Space Patrol".
+During the 1980s, objections were raised to the quality of compositions and the supposed limited musicianship of artists.
+Numan observed "hostility" and "ignorance" toward synth-pop, claiming that "people didn't think it was real music; they thought machines did it".

 OMD frontman Andy McCluskey recalled a great many people "who thought that the equipment wrote the song for you", and asserted: "Believe me, if there was a button on a synth or a drum machine that said 'hit single', I would have pressed it as often as anybody else would have – but there isn't.
 It was all written by real human beings".

 According to Simon Reynolds, in some quarters synthesizers were seen as instruments for "effete poseurs", in contrast to the phallic guitar.
 The association of synth-pop with an alternative sexuality was reinforced by the images projected by synth-pop stars, who were seen as gender bending, including Phil Oakey's asymmetric hair and use of eyeliner, Marc Almond's "pervy" leather jacket, skirt wearing by figures including Martin Gore of Depeche Mode and the early "dominatrix" image of the Eurythmics' Annie Lennox.
 In the U.S. this led to British synth-pop artists being characterised as "English haircut bands" or "art fag" music, though many British synth-pop artists were highly popular on both American radio and MTV.
 Although some audiences were overtly hostile to synth-pop, it achieved an appeal among those alienated from the dominant heterosexuality of mainstream rock culture, particularly among gay, female and introverted audiences.